NomiChirps/tplp2/README.md

 ## Done

+- [x] (vanity) rename FreeRTOS or FreeRTOS-Kernel to the same thing, so we can say e.g. "@FreeRTOS" instead of "@FreeRTOS-Kernel//:FreeRTOS"
 - [x] I notice Tmr Svc task has only 56 bytes of stack free. what if that's why we're dying? when a callback runs that uses more stack?
   - do we even need software timers? let's try disabling them. aha, i see! software timers are used in the RP2040 port for pico sync interop: in the FIFO interrupt handler (on each core), and when unlocking a mutex from an interrupt handler.